aetperf/aetperf.github.io/_posts/WP_2023-04-04-TPC-H-benchmark-of-Hyper-and-DuckDB-on-Windows-and-Linux-OS.md

 CREATE VIEW region AS SELECT * FROM read_parquet('path-to/table.parquet')
 ```

-### Native file format
+### Native file formats

-For the native file format, the database file is given as an argument to the connection constructor.
+For the native file formats, the database files are given as an argument to the connection constructor.

-- Hyper
+- Tableau Hyper API

 ```python
 hyper = HyperProcess(telemetry=Telemetry.DO_NOT_SEND_USAGE_DATA_TO_TABLEAU)